collocations.org

 PHRASES

-a moment''s reflection, a period for/of reflection, time for reflection
+a period for reflection, time for reflection

 5. written or spoken thoughts about sth

-interesting | poignant
+interesting

-VERB + REFLECTION
+VERB + reflection

 have